Staff

 Hannah Lehker (she/her) works in the Kalamazoo office as MIRC's Program Administrator, and is a queer, fat, white femme.
 Hannah started at MIRC as an intern working with migrant and seasonal agricultural workers, before becoming a Legal Assistant for the Unaccompanied Children's Program.
 These varied roles provided Hannah with insight into many aspects of work at MIRC, preparing her for her current position as a program-wide administrator.
 Hannah graduated from Kalamazoo College in 2017, with a degree in Spanish and Anthropology/Sociology.
 She spent six months studying in Valparaíso, Chile, and speaks Spanish.
 Outside of work hours you are most likely to find Hannah at the beach.

-Hannah McGowan (she/her)
+Hannah Robinson (she/her)

 Staff Attorney